romans-adi/finans-flux/README.md

 bundle install
 ```

-3. To set up RSpec in your app and create the Spec folder run:
+3. To set up RSpec in your app and create the spec folder run:

 ```
 rails generate rspec:install